Regional seat of government: After the Cold War

 By 1992, the end of the Cold War, brought about by the collapse of the Soviet Union, meant this network was now a luxury.
 Faced with – again – the need for economy, the UK government began to run down the network.
 The bunkers were closed one by one and sold off to the private sector where buyers could be found.

 Some, such as Warren Row, became protected storage facilities operated by security companies.
 Others – many of them contaminated by asbestos – were simply abandoned.
 Those at Hexham, Loughborough and Kirknewton were demolished.
 The Tunbridge Wells war room has also been demolished (taking three months to accomplish rather than the planned-for two weeks).
 Crowborough is used by Sussex Police for training, whilst Cultybraggan first returned to army use and is now owned by the local community in Comrie.
 A handful – Drakelow Tunnels, Kelvedon Hatch, Hack Green, Dover and Anstruther – became museums.
-The Region 6 War Room survives to this day, having been Grade II listed in 2009.
-It is currently under the administration of the University of Reading, which utilises the building as a secure storage facility for the university library.
+The Region 6 War Room survives and was Grade II listed in 2009; the University of Reading utilises the building as a secure storage facility for the university library.
+The Grade II listed Cambridge bunker is now a store for the Museum of Archaeology and Anthropology, University of Cambridge.